golemcloud/golem-ai/stt/aws/README.md

 Implements the `golem:stt` WIT interface for Amazon Transcribe using a WASI 0.23 component.

 Features
-- Batch transcription with timestamps and alternatives (gateway/compat endpoint)
+- Batch transcription with timestamps and alternatives
-- Emulated streaming via HTTP gateway (see below)
 - Language and model selection where supported
 - Graceful degradation when fields are unavailable